gpichot/playground-nodejs/projects/tic-tac-toe/README.markdown

 Use the Fibonacci sequence formula [from readline exercise](../../exercises/CORE-Core-Libraries/102-readline.js).

+Curl the `/fibonacci/10` route and check that you get the correct result.

+Curl the `/fibonacci/44` route.
+What happens?
+Why?
+Can you curl another route?

+At this point, you may want to kill the dev server and restart it.

 # 3. Create a game

 1. Create a new endpoint that returns an empty board `GET /game`.